 Mastic: Largely from the Greek island of Chios, the mastic resin is a favorite of mine – it’s the first in written history and one we carry at the shop.
 It comes from the shrubby mastic tree which looks like an overgrown bonsai: the pearls are the stuff of jewelry – yellow beads with a subtle glistening quality.
 The resin is also called “Chios Tears” because it seems to “weep” from the tree and makes a crying sound when you step on the branches.
 Some scholars believe the “bakha ,” in Psalm 84 of the bible, which comes from the Hebrew word for weeping, refers to the mastic tree.

-First century botanist and physician Dioscorides recorded the mastic’s medicinal value in his treatise, “De Materia Medica.”
+First-century botanist and physician Dioscorides recorded the mastic’s medicinal value in his treatise, “De Materia Medica.”
 The ancient Greeks chewed the resin to clean their teeth and relieve stomach troubles, as did countless others since then.
-Modern studies at such a places as the Universities of Nottingham, Thessaloniki and Meikai found mastic contains antibacterial and anti-fungal properties, can cut over 40% of bacterial plaque in the mouth and heal peptic ulcers, among other advantages.
+Modern studies at such a place as the Universities of Nottingham, Thessaloniki, and Meikai found mastic contains antibacterial and anti-fungal properties, can cut over 40% of bacterial plaque in the mouth, and heal peptic ulcers, among other advantages.

 The spruce was so successful, Curtis built a factory to manufacture resin sticks.
 Curtis’ father managed the factory as Curtis hit the road, selling spruce gum throughout the country.
 Other companies joined in, including American Flag, Yankee Spruce, 200 Lump Spruce, and Kennebec and spruce resin became an American success.
 Around this time, another entrepreneurial spirit came on the spruce scene.
 The son of a soap salesman, he was selling baking powder when a marketing lightning bolt struck: why not give free spruce gum with the baking powder?
 It turned out that people preferred the gum to the powder and he ended up making and selling chewing gum, instead.
 His name: William Wrigley.